Disclosure: We may earn money or products from the companies mentioned in this post.

 The exact origin of the German Oschter Haws is lost in the fog of history.

-Many scholars believe that the egg-laying bunny originated with the ancient festival of Ēostre or Ostara which was festival celebrating the Spring Equinox and was a celebration of the coming spring, rebirth, and fertility.
+Many scholars believe that the egg-laying bunny originated with the ancient festival of Ēostre or Ostara which was a festival celebrating the Spring Equinox and was a celebration of the coming spring, rebirth, and fertility.

 With a focus on birth and fertility, I think we can pretty easily see why both rabbits and eggs might have been a central part of their ancient celebrations.